amingilani/omscs-notes/content/docs/cs6260/module1.md

 Additionally, we have the following assumptions:
 * There are "hard" problems that we can build upon, e.g. factoring large numbers.
 Cryptography these kinds of problems.
 * Secret keys are kept secret: no viruses, compromised computers, etc. Later on we'll discuss how cryptography can help with this as well.
-* Algorithms themselves are public (Kerckhoff's princple)
+* Algorithms themselves are public (Kerckhoff's principle)

 With all this in place, we can begin exploring "computational-complexity" cryptography which opens a lot more possibilities.